-- 1. to elect Shao-Lee Lin, M.D., Ph.D., Mace Rothenberg, M.D., and David J. Woodhouse, Ph.D. as Class II directors to hold office until the Company's annual meeting of stockholders to be held in 2026 and until their respective successors have been duly elected and qualified; - to ratify, in a non-binding vote, the appointment of Ernst & Young LLP as our independent registered public accounting firm for the year ending December 31, 2023; and - 3. to transact such other business as may properly come before the Annual Meeting or any continuation, postponement or adjournment thereof.
+- to elect our nominees, Christopher Y. Chai, Mary Haak-Frendscho, Ph.D., and Craig Parker as Class III directors to hold office until our annual meeting of stockholders to be held in 2027 or until their successors are duly elected and qualified, or until their earlier death, resignation or removal; - 2. to ratify, in a non-binding vote, the appointment of Ernst & Young LLP as our independent registered public accounting firm for the year ending December 31, 2024; and - 3. to transact such other business as may properly come before the Annual Meeting or any continuation, postponement or adjournment thereof.

-These items of business are described in the Proxy Statement that follows this notice.
-Holders of record of our common stock as of the close of business on March 20, 2023 are entitled to notice of and to vote at the Annual Meeting, or any continuation, postponement or adjournment thereof.
+These items of business are described in the Proxy Statement that follows this Notice.
+Holders of record of our common stock as of the close of business on April 10, 2024 are entitled to notice of and to vote at the Annual Meeting, or any continuation, postponement or adjournment thereof.

 Your vote is important.
 Voting your shares will ensure the presence of a quorum at the Annual Meeting and will save us the expense of further solicitation.
-Please promptly vote your shares by completing, signing, dating and returning your proxy card or by Internet or telephone voting as described on your proxy card.
+Please promptly vote your shares by completing, signing, dating and returning your proxy card or by internet or telephone voting as described on your proxy card.

 By Order of the Board of Directors

 /s/ Charles Williams

 Charles Williams

-Chief Financial Officer and Corporate Secretary
+Chief Financial Officer, Chief Operating Officer and Corporate Secretary